Afterlife (video game): Reception

-The game received "favorable" reviews according to the review aggregation website GameRankings.
-A Next Generation critic called Afterlife "a title that will immediately attract anyone who was even mildly amused by the mother of all sim-builders, SimCity", and praised the vast number of options and responsibilities, the characters, and the complex government.
+Afterlife received "favorable" reviews according to the review aggregation website GameRankings.
+A Next Generation critic called the game "a title that will immediately attract anyone who was even mildly amused by the mother of all sim-builders, SimCity", and praised the vast number of options and responsibilities, the characters, and the complex government.
 They also made similar praises of the PC version, but with a lower score.